DanielKrawisz/Entropy/Pow.co FAQ.md

 This is related to an important early objection to the Handicap Principle that was made by Maynard Smith, who developed a model in which only fit males would signal and unfit males would try to conceal their inadequacy.
 Such a situation is only possible when males have a binary choice to signal or not to signal.
 When males can signal at any level they all signal in proportion to their own fitness.

-## Is anything that demonstrates cost an honest signal of fitness?

-TL;DR- Handicaps are preferred and easily identifiable to evaluators because they are both costly and save time.
-Evaluators demand that content be clear and time efficient.

-Costly content that is a convoluted waste of time will be easily regarded by evaluators as evasive for some unknown reason, depreciating its ability to be assessed.

-For example, plastic surgery is a costly indicator where the evaluator has to take extra time to see the actual natural qualities of the candidate.

-Although Graffen proved that every honest signal must demonstrate cost, it does not follow that every costly signal is honest.
-A cost may be difficult or easy to evaluate.
-A handicap is easy to evaluate because waste is the most easily assessed cost there could be., Abut a cost that is difficult to evaluate can be dishonest because the candidate may be hoping that an evaluator may not look at it closely enough to assess it correctly.

-Remember, handicaps save time!
-A candidate who does not help evaluators save time is treated like a bad candidate by evaluators regardless of how good he really is.
-He may demonstrate cost, but they will still treat him like a bad candidate.
-Why?
-Because he is more likely to be a bad candidate.
-Handicaps are a way of rejecting candidates quickly who are likely to be bad.
-This was understood by Zahavi but missed by Graffen, whose work on costly signals shows that they are honest but not that they save time.

-## Why is provable waste the only honest signal of fitness?

-TL;DR- Yes, because provable waste is the only honest signal that gains by attrition over time.

-Because handicaps are competitive with other possible signals of fitness and win out over them by competition.
-If a handicap were in competition with some other signal of fitness, evaluators would save more time by using the handicap than using the other signal because provable waste would be easier for them to assess than any alternative.
-Some competing signal of fitness, while not as good as a handicap, may survive as a second step in an evaluation process that happens after a handicap, but it would not survive on its own.

-An important kind of argument that has been made against the Handicap Principle is that signaling games can be designed which do not involve handicaps but for which the optimal strategy is to be honest.
-This would seem to contradict the claim that handicaps are the only honest signal of fitness.
-However, although the Handicap Principle is not true if it is taken as a statement of logical necessity, it is true as a statement about the real world because nothing else is as good.

-Theoretical biologists who have argued against the Handicap Principle have followed Graffen in missing the fact that handicaps save time and therefore have not understood that handicaps win out over alternatives.

 ## If handicaps are the only honest signal of fitness, does that mean that other social networks are dishonest because they don’t use handicaps?

 TL;DR- No not necessarily, it simply means that with Boost we save time in the evaluation process of fitness, value, and/or honesty.